 Applications are open to public and private companies, large and small, in all areas of technology, from software to life sciences, hardware to clean technology and media to communications.

 What industry category must a company be classified in to enter the Fast 50?

-Equipment manufacturer; Satellite telecommunication service; Service provider; Wireless Service Provider; Other
+Equipment manufacturer; Satellite telecommunications service; Service provider; Wireless service provider; Other

 Computers; Peripherals; Other